vaidiksule/getsentimate/backend/.venv/share/doc/yt_dlp/README.txt

                                     URLs, but emits an error if this is not possible instead of searching
-    --ignore-config                 Don't load any more configuration files except those given to --config-locations.
+    --ignore-config                 Don't load any more configuration files except those given by --config-locations.
                                     For backward compatibility, if this option
                                     is found inside the system configuration
                                     file, the user configuration is not loaded.